Learning from Data Streams: An Overview and Update: Data Stream Learning: Task Settings

+Fig.~\ref{fig:reinforcement} illustrates the setting graphically, noting that $\yp_t$ may affect $x_{t+1}$ (and thus, indirectly, $x_{t+2}$, $L_{t+2}$, and so on ($t+l$).
+Notably absent are ground-truth actions $y_t$; hence the challenge of reinforcement learning.
+If such expert-provided actions are available, the task becomes imitation learning (specifically, behavioural cloning) \cite{zare2024survey}, which is a special case of filtering or smoothing (i.e., supervised learning), described above.

+This learning setting frequently meets the typical assumptions held in the data-stream learning community regarding streams (always providing an output, always receiving instant feedback on a decision), yet so far reinforcement learning has not been thoroughly embraced by this same community upholding those assumptions.

+Reinforcement learning uses the term \textit{environment} in a similar way to \textit{concept} in the context of the data stream literature; except the model is \emph{part of} this concept, since $P(x_{t+1} \mid \yp_t, x_t)$.

+Concept drift in reinforcement learning corresponds to a change in $P$; but it is not possible for the model to influence this change.
-The discussion of concept drift in reinforcement learning then remains as above in other data-stream contexts.
-The decision of an autonomous to drive faster affects its future observations and losses ($x_{>t}$ and $L_{>t}$, respectively) but not the physics of its environment ($P$); e.g., it may arrive to its destination sooner or crash with greater probability, but these probabilities refer to the same $P$.
-However, if the environment is changed from the one in which it learned to drive (e.g., novel weather conditions) then we might say a change in concept has occurred ($P$ has changed); and whether this is a change or simply novel observation is also to be discussed in a similar way; see, again, Section~\ref{sec:what_is_concept_drift} and, in particular, the discussion around Fig.~\ref{fig:stationary_vs_not_v2}.

-One type of reinforcement learning is model-based reinforcement learning \cite{moerland2023model}; learning a representation for the environment concept itself, in addition to the policy.
-This is analogous to explicitly learning a concept alongside the classifier; learning $P$ along with $h$ as in, e.g., Eq.~\eqref{eq:provide}.
-Just like for data stream classification, researchers are aware of the need to transfer knowledge to new environments (concepts) \cite{taylor2009transfer}.
+For example, the decision of an autonomous car to drive faster affects its future observations and losses ($x_{>t}$ and $L_{>t}$, respectively) but not the physics of its environment ($P$).
+However, if the environment is changed from the one in which it learned to drive, for example, under different weather conditions, then a change in concept has occurred ($P$ has changed).
+In model-based reinforcement learning \cite{moerland2023model}, an additional stream-based goal is to infer $P$, i.e., to model the concept; this is analogous to explicitly learning a representation of a concept alongside a data stream-classifier.
+Also in reinforcement learning, researchers are aware of the need to transfer knowledge to new environments (concepts) \cite{taylor2009transfer}, i.e., adaptation to concept drift.